jaydenyoo/ling402_dhw_tracker/README.md

 <li>Following file will be created: ~/.ling402repo/.git_cred</li>
 <li>Following package will be installed: expect</li>
 <li>Environment variable export and main.sh execution will be appended to ~/.bashrc if automatic execution is chosen</li><br />
-<li>Since intended purpose of this program is to be executed and check progress of Daily Homework during bash start up, most standard outputs are set to be suppressed.
-If an error occurs, check if git credential is valid or if directory path has changed after setup. </li>
+<li>Since the intended purpose of this program is to be executed and check progress of Daily Homework when bash starts up, most standard outputs are set to be suppressed.
+If an error occurs, check if given git credential is valid or if directory path has changed after setup. </li>